sophgo/tpu-mlir/docs/quick_start/source_en/03_onnx.rst

      - When the target is selected as bm1688, it is used to select the number of tpu cores for parallel computing, and the default setting is 1 tpu core
    * - skip_validation
      - N
-     - Skip bmodel correctness verification to boost deployment efficiency; bmodel verification is on by default.
+     - Skip bmodel correctness verification to boost deployment efficiency; bmodel verification is on by default

 After compilation, a file named ``yolov5s_1684x_f16.bmodel`` is generated.